-Josh Flum has been a Director since September 2007.
-He has been an executive with CVS Caremark Corporation since July 2004.
-Mr. Flum began his career at CVS Caremark in Store Operations and is currently Senior Vice President, Retail Pharmacy.
-Prior to joining CVS Caremark, Mr. Flum spent three years with The Boston Consulting Group specializing in the Consumer and Retail Practice Area.
+Joshua M. Flum has been a Director since September 2007.
+He has been an executive with CVS Health Corporation since July 2004.
+Mr. Flum began his career at CVS Health in Store Operations and is currently Executive Vice President, Enterprise Strategy and Corporate Development.
 Mr. Flum is a graduate of the Yale Law School and spent the first years of his professional career clerking for the Honorable Edward R. Becker, Chief Judge of the United States Court of Appeals for the Third Circuit, and then at the law firm of Miller, Cassidy, Larroca and Lewin, LLP.
 He then joined the Boston Consulting Group where his work focused on the consumer and retail practice area.
 Mr. Flum is the son of Jerome Flum.

-Jeff Geisenheimer has been a Director since December 2005.
+Jeffrey S. Geisenheimer has been a Director since December 2005.
 He has been the Chief Financial Officer for the Coleman Research Group, Inc., a primary research firm serving the investment and corporate communities, since September 2011.
 In this capacity, he is responsible for all the financial, administrative and research operations.
 Prior to joining Coleman Research Group, Mr. Geisenheimer was the CFO of five private equity-backed companies (Ford Models, Inc., from 2008 to 2011, Managed Systems, Inc., from 2007 to 2008, Register.com, Inc., 2007, Instant Information, Inc., from 2005 to 2007 and Moneyline Telerate, Inc., from 2003 to 2005) and two publicly traded companies (Multex.com, Inc., from 1999 to 2003, and Market Guide, Inc., from 1987 to 1999).
 While CFO at three of these companies (Market Guide, Multex and Moneyline Telerate) he oversaw their acquisition by much larger corporations.
 Since July 2016, Mr. Geisenheimer has been serving as a director of Estimize, Inc., a crowd-sourced financial estimates platform offering a true view of market expectations on 2,000+ stocks.
-Mr. Geisenheimer received a BBA degree in banking and finance and a MBA degree in accounting from Hofstra University.
+Mr. Geisenheimer received a BBA degree in banking and finance and an MBA degree in accounting from Hofstra University.

 Richard James is a Consultant for Sigma Breakthrough Technologies, Inc., working with leading international and domestic Fortune 500 companies to improve their new product development and operational processes, since 2005.
 From 1980 until 2002, Mr. James served as the Technical Manager for Polaroid Corporation's Consumer Hardware Division, supporting manufacturing plants in Scotland, China and the United States.
 In this role he was responsible for increasing the business performance of Polaroid's instant consumer cameras through improved manufacturing processes and product redesigns.
 From 1968 through 1979, Mr. James was President of James Associates, a group of businesses involving accounting and tax preparation, small business consulting, real estate sales and rentals, and retail jewelry sales.
 Mr. James was a founding Board member and VP Finance of the Boston Chapter of the Society of Concurrent Product Development.
 Mr. James holds a BS in chemical engineering from Northeastern University and has completed extensive managerial and technical subjects.

-Andrew Melnick has been a Director since March 2005.
-He has been a Managing Partner of SkyView Investment Advisors.
-The firm provides investment advisory services to institutions and high net worth individuals as well as managing a fund of hedge funds partnerships and acting as lead sub-advisors to 40 Act mutual funds of hedge fund managers.
+Andrew J. Melnick has been a Director since March 2005.
+He has been a Managing Partner of SkyView Investment Advisors, since 2010.
+The firm acts as an investment advisor to various independent investment organizations.
 From 2005 to 2009, Mr. Melnick helped manage two hedge funds.
 He retired from Goldman, Sachs & Co. at the end of 2004.
 He joined Goldman Sachs in 2002 as Co-Director of its Global Investment Research Division and a member of its Management Committee.
 Prior to joining Goldman Sachs, Mr. Melnick was Senior Vice President and Director of the Global Securities and Economics Research Group of Merrill Lynch.
-During his 13 years at Merrill Lynch, he expanded the Firm's Research Group from primarily a domestic effort to one with research offices in 26 countries around the world.
+During his 13 years at Merrill Lynch, he expanded the Firm’s Research Group from primarily a domestic effort to one with research offices in 26 countries around the world.
 During that period Merrill Lynch was ranked as the top research department in nearly all regions of the world including six straight times as the number one equity research department in the United States.
-Previous employment: President of Woolcott & Co. a boutique research and investment banking firm; Director of Research and a Partner of L.F.
+Previous employment: President of Woolcott & Co., a boutique research and investment banking firm; Director of Research and a Partner of L.F.
 Rothschild Unterberg Towbin; and Senior Analyst at Drexel Burnham Lambert.
 He was a U.S. Army Signal Corps Officer and served in Vietnam.
 Mr. Melnick is a Commissioner of the Monmouth County Improvement Authority, a member of the Board of Trustees of the Monmouth Medical Center, and serves on the Board of Governors of the American Jewish Committee and acts as Chairman of their Investment Committee.
 Mr. Melnick earned a BA in economics and MBA in finance from Rutgers.
 He is a Chartered Financial Analyst (C.F.A.).